SISTER: 2007, AGE 51 Mar 8

 The first visit was on December 15 1988

 He said she could have Christmas and then start Chemo at the end of December.
 They would do chemo for 6 months and re-open her abdomen.
 Never got to that stage.
 The chemo just about killed her.
 Weight loss, no appetite, and so much fear and vomiting..it wasn’t lovely.
 The transcribing she had done had finally hit home for her.
 She knew how bad it could get.
-Well, the oncologist stopped chemo in May…The fluid came back.CA125-derived cancer is now in their lungs and growing out of her rectum.
+Well, the oncologist stopped chemo in May…The fluid came back cancer is now in their lungs and growing out of their rectum.
 I stayed with her in the hospital.

 She went in for the last time on October 5 and died on October 29, 1989.
 This HPV viral cancer was sneaky.
-We have a family full of cancer.
-I have breast disease and undergo ovarian (CA-125) screening.
+We have a family full of tumours.
+I have breast disease and undergo ovarian screening.
 Dad succumbed to breast disease that metastasized to his bladder and bones; his mother died of ovarian type cancer in 1956; my aunt on my dad’s side has breast disease, and so forth…

 Now, my daughter is having symptoms of ovarian organ cancer and won’t go to the doctor.
 I have to respect her wishes.
 I hope this writing helps someone, but it is such an ugly subject that I don’t know how it could help.
 Thank you for listening.
 Donna’s sister, Dianne